 With only 5 Bioluminescent bays in the world, Puerto Rico is home to 3 of them.
 Ever see pictures or videos of ocean water lighting up blue at night?
 Like the bio bays, the water has flagellates, tiny micro-organisms that cause the bay to light up light blue!

 The 3 bays are Mosquito Bay in Vieques, Laguna Grande in tin Fajardo, and La Parguera in Lajas.
 Laguna Grande is the most popular bay likely because it is so close to San Juan, but it is said that Mosquito Bay is the best.

-The most popular way to see the bay is by a boat ride or kayaking at night.
-Seeing the bio bays is one of the top things to do in Puerto Rico since it’s such a unique experience, however, please note that the bays tend to not light up as bright as you have seen in edited photos.
+The most popular way to see the bay is by boat ride or kayaking at night.
+Seeing the bio bays is one of the best things to do in Puerto Rico since it’s such a unique experience, however, please note that the bays tend to not light up as bright as you have seen in edited photos.

 For the best opportunity to see them, it is best to go when it is closer to a new moon when the sky is darkest.

 5. Discover the Pink Salt Flats in Cabo Rojo

 Most people are familiar with the pink salt flats in Mexico and Australia, but did you know Puerto Rico has these stunning salt flats as well?
 Located on the Southwest coast of Puerto Rico, Cabo Rojo is home to a sizable area of their own salt flats.

 The best time to visit the pink salt flats is around noon when the sun is overhead, showcasing the lake’s pinkest colors.
 When visiting, PLEASE DO NOT GO IN THE SALT LAKES WHICH CAN NEGATIVELY AFFECT THE ENVIRONMENT.

 You can also find biking trails around the pink lakes and these salt flats are home to over 40 thousand birds.